 Developing personas and segments is a critical step in creating a personalization strategy for your business.
-The words persona and segment have often been used interchangeably to group and define the characteristics and profiles of customers, but the truth is the words mean two different things, and the distinction is an important one.
-Segments help to forecast market interest for a product or service, while Personas help to understand the emotional and behavioral triggers behind individual customers within that market.
-Used together, they can act as a powerful complementary set of marketing tools for more in-depth and accurate customer targeting.
+The terms "persona" and "segment" have often been used interchangeably to group and define the characteristics and profiles of customers, but the truth is the words mean two different things, and the distinction is an important one.
+Segments help to forecast market interest for a product or service, while personas help to understand the emotional and behavioral triggers behind individual customers within that market.
+Used together, they can act as a powerful and complementary set of marketing tools for more in-depth and accurate customer targeting.

-Before you dive deep into the developing your strategy, let’s take a look at the two terms, and those distinctions:
+Before you develop your strategy for them, let’s take a look at the distinctions between them.

-Customer Segmentation is the practice of grouping different sets of like people (customers or potential customers) based on distinct needs and/or characteristics.
-Segments are generally developed by doing large-scale research, and are defined using demographic information like age, race, or location, or psychographic and behavioral information like interests, opinions, values, lifestyle, risk aversion, or life stage.
-Customer segments don’t provide insights into a consumer, but more insights about groups of consumers within a larger marketplace.
-These groups can help a retailer differentiate between the different types of customers that exist, and what those customer groups might be interested in.
+Customer segmentation is the practice of grouping different sets of similar people (customers or potential customers) based on distinct needs and/or characteristics.
+Segments are generally developed by conducting large-scale research and are defined using demographic information like age, race, location, or psychographic and behavioral information like interests, opinions, values, lifestyle, risk aversion, or life stage.
+Customer segments don’t provide insights into a consumer; rather, they offer insights about groups of consumers within a larger marketplace.
+These groups can help a retailer differentiate between the different types of customers that exist and what those customer groups might be interested in.

 Personas are fictitious characters created by a retailer to mimic a real customer.
-They are made based on Profiles, which include foundational demographic information that is collected through research with real people.
+They're made based on profiles, which include foundational demographic information collected through research with real people.
 These profiles are a direct representation of a customer group that shares similar values, behaviors, and goals.
-Personas begin with those basic profiles, but then are given names, faces, personalities, and families, to paint an accurate picture of precisely what that person would want and need in real life.
-Personas add the emotional and behavioral component -- the warm, fuzzy stuff.
-Once complete, they can help determine need state or end goal for a particular consumer, so that your brand knows precisely how to target them, and what will resonate.
+Personas begin with those basic profiles and then are given names, faces, personalities, and families to paint an accurate picture of precisely what that person would want and need in real life.
+Personas add the emotional and behavioral component — the warm, fuzzy stuff.
+Once complete, they can help determine need states or end goals for a particular consumer, so that you know just how to target them and what will resonate.

 Now that you’ve developed your segments and personas, you’re one step closer to upping your personalization game.
 Ready to learn more?
 Our Digital Personalization 101 ebook dives into the next steps.